na-na-hi/renget/archive/rzimh.md

 “I-is that okay, now?” he muttered awkwardly.

 “Since we’re alone.
-Yes.”
+Yes, but not in front of people.”
 Hoge mumbled, fiddling with the hem of her shirt.

-Their eyes met and his heart skipped a beat.
+Their eyes finally met and his heart skipped a beat.

-"I missed you, Ini," Hoge mumbled.

 Inigo felt his chest swell with emotion.
+"Works for me.
+I missed you," he said, grinning.

-"I missed you too," he said softly.
+"I missed you too, Ini," Hoge said softly.

+ He had to ask her.
+"So, now that we're at first base, maybe we could...make things official?"

+Hoge's eyes went wide.
+"Make what official?"

+Inigo grinned, trying to hide his nerves.
+"You and me!
+I really like you Hoge.
+Will you be my girlfriend?"

+"Girlfriend?
+Romance would be irresponsible given our studies..."
+Hoge frowned in thought.

+Inigo pressed his case.
+"Come on, one boyfriend isn't going to stop you from being an amazing hero!
+We can make it work."

+Hoge seemed to consider it.
+"Well...I do enjoy spending time together..."

+Inigo could barely contain his excitement.
+"So is that a yes?"

+Hoge fidgeted shyly.
+"I suppose we could try a formal courtship..."

+"Woo!"
+Inigo cheered.
+"You won't regret it, I promise.
+I'll be the best boyfriend ever!"

+"I do have high expectations now that you have set this precedent," Hoge said seriously.

+"And I'll meet them all!
+We're gonna have so much fun together."
+Inigo beamed, imagining all the dates ahead.
+"Chris, could wait for a bit.
+C'mon girlfriend, let's go celebrate with some ice cream!"
+Inigo winked, taking her hand.

+Hoge smiled shyly.
+"That sounds acceptable...boyfriend."

 He laced his fingers through Hoge's.
 He was never letting her go again.
 They started down the hall hand-in-hand, a familiar warmth filled him.
 Inigo knew he would do whatever it took to be with Hoge even if it was just for a short time to help Christopher leave the hospital.